mybluewebsite/Project_Milestone_1/README.md

 ### GitHub Pages
 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
-  - In the specific [GitHub Repository](https://github.com/), navigate to the "Settings" tab.
+  - In the specific [GitHub repository](https://github.com/), navigate to the "Settings" tab.
   - Scroll down until you see "pages" on the left-hand side.
   - From the "Branch" sub-section, under the "Build and Deployment" section, from the drop-down menu, select "main" and save.
-  - You will find the deployed site under "Github pages" showing your live site and it's URL, allowing you to navigate to the deployed website.
+  - You will find the deployed site under "Github Pages" showing your live site and it's URL, allowing you to navigate to the deployed website.

 ### Forking your GitHub Repository
 - To make a copy of the original version so you can view and edit within your own GitHub repositories, you should do the following:
-   - Locate the GitHub repository in question.
+   - Locate the [GitHub repository](https://github.com/) in question.
    - At the top of the page, below the main menu, you will find the "Fork" button.
    - Select "Create a new fork" which will rediredct you to another page where you can change the description and title.
    - Select "Create fork" which will make a copy in your own GitHub repository.